MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Week 4 Determinants and Eigenvector.md

 > Number of elements in the basis is the dimension.
 As the Basis is the original vector of that Space.
 ![[Pasted image 20240705162147.png]]

-> A group of vectors is said to be linearly independent if none of the vectors in the group can be obtained as a linear combination of the others.
+> A group of vectors is said to be **linearly independent if none of the vectors in the group can be obtained as a linear combination of the others.** or in other word
++ $ Ex: **A basis for a 3D vector space must consist of three linearly independent vectors. (n chiều thì n nghiệm**. vd: 3D -> 3 Nghiệm)

 + ?
 What if you added this other vector instead?
 In this case the **new vector in red is pointing in the same direction as the green one**.
 But it's simply **twice as long as the original vector.**
 + $ Since **one vector can be obtained as a linear combination of the others**, this set of vectors is called **linearly dependent**.
 Notice also that **even though we added a new vector to our set, the span of these vectors did not change, it remained a straight line**.
 ![[Pasted image 20240705162721.png]]